Civil & Environmental Engineering

 Why choose Berkeley?

-Well, U.S. News & World Report ranked our undergraduate programs in environmental engineering as number one and civil engineering among the top three for 2015.
+Well, U.S. News & World Report ranked our undergraduate programs in civil engineering as number two and environmental engineering among the top three for 2017.
 As a civil engineering undergrad, you’ll get rigorous academic learning, hands-on experience and leadership development.
 Our classes are relatively small, so you’ll get to know both your professors and your fellow students.
 And there are plenty of opportunities for undergraduate research.
 Our faculty’s research extends from smart and resilient infrastructure — including buildings, energy systems, seismic safety and transportation networks — to the environment, particularly our vital air and water resources.